 Depending on the variety, mulberries are either self-pollinating or require separate male and female trees to produce fruit.
 Be sure to check on the exact variety and make sure you get a male if necessary.
 Up here in the north country (zone 4), all the cold-hardy mulberry varieties I know of are self-fruitful.

 - Illinois Everbearing Mulberry – The most commonly available variety of hardy mulberry.
-Fruit ripen slowly over a long period, sometimes as long as 3 months.
+Fruit ripens slowly over a long period, sometimes as long as 3 months.
 Heavy crops of sweet fruit annually and hardy to -25 F.

 - Northrop Mulberry – Sweet fruited and hardy.

 - Viola’s Lavender Mulberry – The product of a chance seedling in Southern Indiana.
-Has a light lavender colored fruit that is supposedly less staining than darker colored varieties.
+Has a light lavender-colored fruit that is supposedly less staining than darker colored varieties.
 One of the earliest ripening cultivars.
 Self Fertile and hardy to zone 4.